TheMarex/prosem/Niklaus/RandomWalk.md

-In this paper I will present the collected findings of Aleliunas et. al. \citeNiklaus{aleliunas1979random} on the space complexity of deciding whether there exsists a path between two nodes
+In this paper I will present the collected findings of Aleliunas et. al. \citeNiklaus{aleliunas1979random} on the space complexity of deciding whether there exists a path between two nodes
 $a$, $b$ in graphs.

 Interestingly the complexity of this decision problem is different for directed and undirected graphs.